 Investing in loving relationships with people who can be good role models and offer encouragement is essential, as is self-compassion.
 The understanding that you will make mistakes like everyone else – and still deserve love and understanding – is important in determining how quickly you can jump back from a challenge.

-Above all, don’t forget to take time for self-care.
-Chasing accomplishments and self-improvement can cause you to neglect some of your basic needs, like getting enough rest, exercise, and nourishing food.
-However, neglecting these needs can make you even more stressed, which in turn will set you back even more.
+Don’t forget to take time for self-care.
+Chasing accomplishments can cause you to neglect some of your basic needs, however, this can make you even more stressed and set you back even further.

-It might take a bit of time, but practising these things regularly will help you develop a stronger sense of competence and resilience.
-Remember that the road to developing a new skill isn’t linear, so you will see varying degrees of progress.
+Remember that the road to developing a new skill isn’t linear.
 You’re on your own path – don’t compare yourself to someone on a different trail.